Uploading Music to YouTube: A Comprehensive Guide for Musicians in 2026

 Every video you post enters a system designed to protect creators’ intellectual property, but it also monetizes or restricts your work based on claims.
 Experienced creators know that ignorance here is costly: one unlicensed track or uncredited sample can trigger automatic Content ID claims, which will divert revenue or mute your audio entirely.

 Assume nothing is free to use.
 Even royalty-free libraries can have nuances.
 For example, some tracks are free for personal use but not commercial.
-But AIR Media-Tech can back you up here, with access to the royalty-free library (drop us a message for more details)
+But AIR Media-Tech can back you up here, with access to the royalty-free library (get access to AIR's royalty-free library).

 Sound Recording vs Musical Composition Rights